ddobric/neocortexapi/README.md

 # Introduction
 This repository is the open source implementation of the Hierarchical Temporal Memory in C#/.NET Core.
 This repository contains set of libraries around **NeoCortext** API .NET Core library. **NeoCortex** API focuses implementation of _Hierarchical Temporal Memory Cortical Learning Algorithm_.
 Current version is first implementation of this algorithm on .NET platform.
 It includes the **Spatial Pooler**, **Temporal Pooler**, various encoders and **CorticalNetwork**  algorithms.
 Implementation of this library aligns to existing Python and JAVA implementation of HTM.
 Due similarities between JAVA and C#, current API of SpatialPooler in C# is very similar to JAVA API.
 However the implementation of future versions will include some API changes to API style, which is additionally more aligned to C# community.
 This repository also cotains first experimental implementation of distributed highly scalable HTM CLA based on Actor Programming Model.
+The code published here is experimental code implemented during my research at daenet and Frankfurt University of Applied Sciences.

 ## Getting started
 NeoCortexApi is today built as .NET Standard 2.2 library.
 It contains all artefacts required to run **SpatialPooler**, **TemoralPooler** and few encoders.